An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Introduction

 We provide an example of a current taking the boundary data.

-We simplify the notation of them main theorem for cornered boundaries.
-For the precise statements see Assumption \ref{a:corneredboundary} and Theorem \ref{t:decomposition} \begin{resultado}[Excess decay] We consider $T, \Gamma_{i,j},M, \Sigma$ as in Assumption \ref{a:corneredboundarymonotonicity} (which adds a condition on \ref{a:corneredboundarygeneral} so that the monotonicity formula holds at corner points). \begin{itemize} \item Assume for every $1 \leq i_0 \leq N^0$, $1 \leq i_1 \leq N^1$ we have $\Gamma_{i_0}^0$ and $\Gamma_{i_1}^1$ meet perpendicularly at $M$. \item Assume, in addition that any pair of surfaces with the same orientation $j=0,1$, $\Gamma_{i_0}^j$ and $\Gamma_{i_1}^j$, meet at $M$ with an angle which is uniformly bounded. \end{itemize} Then there is a unique tangent cone at every point of $M$ at which $T$ decays with a power rate. \end{resultado}
+We simplify the notation of the main theorem for cornered boundaries.
+For the precise statements see Assumption \ref{a:corneredboundary} and Theorem \ref{t:decomposition} \begin{resultado}[Excess decay] We consider $T, \Gamma_{i,j},M, \Sigma$ as in Assumption \ref{a:corneredboundarymonotonicity}. \begin{itemize} \item Assume for every $1 \leq i_0 \leq N^0$, $1 \leq i_1 \leq N^1$ we have $\Gamma_{i_0}^0$ and $\Gamma_{i_1}^1$ meet perpendicularly at $M$. \item Assume, in addition, that for any pair of surfaces with the same orientation $j=0,1$, $\Gamma_{i_0}^j$ and $\Gamma_{i_1}^j$, meet at $M$ with an angle which is uniformly bounded. \end{itemize} Then there is a unique tangent cone at every point of $M$ at which $T$ decays with a power rate. \end{resultado}

-\begin{resultado}[Regularity in the multiplicity $1$ case] Assume that we are in the hypothesis of Theorem \ref{r:excessdecay}. \begin{itemize} \item Assume that there is only one classical boundary piece with positive orientation and all the sheets with negative orientation have multiplicity $1$ (i.e., $N^0=1$, $N^1=N$, $Q_1^0=N$, $Q_1^1=Q_2^1=...=1$). \end{itemize} Then $T$ is regular along $M$: for every $p \in M$ there exists $\rho$ such that
+\begin{resultado}[Regularity in the multiplicity $1$ case] Assume that we are in the hypothesis of Theorem \ref{r:excessdecay}.
+Additionally assume that there is only one classical boundary piece with positive orientation and all the sheets with negative orientation have multiplicity $1$ (i.e., $N^0=1$, $N^1=N$, $Q_1^0=N$, $Q_1^1=Q_2^1=...=1$).